Types of Brain Injuries

 - Medication: The incorrect prescription, dosage, or combination of medications can quickly lead to irreversible brain injury.

-If one of your loved ones has suffered a brain injury after a trip to the doctor or ER, Younker Hyde Macfarlane can help you determine whether malpractice was a factor.
-Contact us today to schedule a free legal consultation.
+If one of your loved ones has suffered a brain injury after a trip to the doctor or ER, a brain injury attorney from Younker Hyde Macfarlane, PLLC can help determine whether malpractice was a factor.
+Contact us online or call us at (801) 335-7025 to schedule a free legal consultation.

 They were extremely knowledgeable, extremely helpful experts.
 The team helped me with all aspects of my case, including medical and financial, and understood that it affected more than me but also my family.- Jill S.